HakubJozak/josef/README.md

 ## Implementation

-Josef is a disguised [Ruby] with localized keywords and DSL build to control the robot.
+Josef is a disguised [Ruby] with localized keywords and DSL to control the robot.
 [Opal] - Ruby in the browser - is used so that it can live happily on the web.

 ## Development